superman11111111/diy-drone/README.md

 #### Thrust/Weight ratio

-Should be Approx. 2/1 for normal use
-I will be aiming for a TW > 2
+Should be Approx. 2/1 for normal use, I will be aiming for a TW > 2

 #### Frame

 Form: Quadcopter (No one builds tricopters apparently)

 Size: 150-250 mm

 Two ruler + screws = frame